-During 2023, the events with greatest impact were related to Banco GNB Paraguay for COP 2,723 million.
-This amount is within the established operating risk limit.
-Type B events included credit card fraud, technical failure, process performance and management, which were corrected in a timely manner.
+During 2024, the events with greatest impact were related to Banco GNB Paraguay for COP 703 million.
+This amount is within the established operating risk limit, and is related to attorney fees to address proceedings, unawareness of transactions made using debit and credit cards, as well as failures in technology, execution and management of transactions, which were corrected in a timely manner.

-At Banco GNB Sudameris, Type A events impacted the financial statements in the amount of COP 966 million.
+At Banco GNB Sudameris, Type A events impacted the financial statements in the amount of COP 225 million.
 This amount is within the established operating risk limit.
 Type B events were related to failure in the execution and management of processes, which did not require action plans and were addressed in a timely manner.

-At Banco GNB Perú, events took place for an amount of COP 800 million.
+At Banco GNB Perú, events took place for an amount of COP 211 million.
 This amount is within the established operating risk limit.

-During the same period in Servibanca S.A., operating risk events took place that impacted the financial statements of Servibanca in the amount of COP 642 million.
+During the same period in Servibanca S.A., operating risk events took place that impacted the financial statements of Servibanca in the amount of COP 115 million.
 This amount is within the established operating risk limit.
 Type B events also occurred, associated mainly with effects and physical damages in automatic teller machines, which were remedied in a timely manner.